Opinion

 2

-Christine Boles over 8 years ago
+Christine Boles about 9 years ago

 Thank you Alana for your intelligent, thoughtful words.
 I sincerely hope the MIT leadership and President Reif take the time to listen to you and other groups and rethink their plan.
 It is shameful that the leading scientific institution in the world does not take an exemplary, active leadership role in this most important scientific problem of our generation, that will affect the future of our planet.